 have been operating for over 20 years manufacturing and supplying quality products for the equine and agricultural industries.
 The team have spent many years perfecting the products from horse walkers, stables and fencing right through to feed and water bins.
 All products bearing the “Magnum Built” label meet their guaranteed standard of being rugged, reliable and built to last.
 “CatWalk was the obvious choice for Magnum when the opportunity arose for an investment in research and discover” says Magnum Representative Michelle Morland.

-Agriseeds is a NZ plant breeding and research company that specialises in pasture.
-Founded in 1987 and based on a 224ha research station near Darfield, Canterbury, Agriseeds are a member of the Royal Barenbrug Group and employ 60 staff including plant breeders, agronomists, microbiologists and seed production specialists.
-Agriseeds produced the CatWalk Equine Pasture Mix with all sale proceeds coming to CatWalk.
-Seed is available for sale through firstname.lastname@example.org.
+Barenbrug NZ is a plant breeding and research company that specialises in pasture.
+Founded in 1987 and based on a 224ha research station near Darfield, Canterbury, Barenbrug NZ are a member of the Royal Barenbrug Group and employ 60 staff including plant breeders, agronomists, microbiologists and seed production specialists.
+Barenbrug NZ produce the CatWalk Equine Pasture Mix and in conjunction with FarmSource they make a donation to spinal cord injury research from every bag sold.

 is the complete service and computer solutions company based in Masterton.
 David and the team look after all the needs of CatWalk in the technology field making sure we are up to date and running efficiently!